Things We Lost in the Fire (film)

-Things We Lost in the Fire is a 2007 drama film directed by Susanne Bier, written by Allan Loeb, and starring Halle Berry and Benicio del Toro.
+Things We Lost in the Fire is a 2007 drama film directed by Susanne Bier, written by Allan Loeb, and starring Halle Berry, Benicio del Toro and David Duchovny.

-The film was released in the United States and Canada on October 19, 2007 and in the United Kingdom on February 1, 2008.
+The film was released in the United States and Canada on October 19, 2007, and in the United Kingdom on February 1, 2008.
+While it earned slightly favorable reviews from both critics and audiences, primarily for the acting performances, Things We Lost in the Fire was financially unsuccessful, as the film only grossed $8.5 million against its production budget of $16 million.

 Plot

-Audrey Burke and her warm and loving husband Brian have been happily married eleven years; they have a ten-year-old daughter named Harper and a six-year-old son named Dory.
+Audrey Burke and her warm, loving husband Brian have been happily married for eleven years; they have a ten-year-old daughter named Harper and a six-year-old son named Dory.
 Jerry Sunborne is a heroin addict who has been Brian's close childhood friend for many years.

 Audrey gets tragic news delivered to her door by the local police: Brian has been killed in an attempt to defend a woman who was being beaten by her husband.
 On the day of the funeral Audrey realizes that she has forgotten to inform Jerry of Brian's death.
 Her brother Neal delivers the message to Jerry and takes him to the funeral.

 Audrey invites Jerry to move into the room adjacent to their garage, which he does.
 During his stay at the Burke home Jerry struggles to remain drug-free and also becomes very fond of Harper and Dory.
 The relationship between Jerry and Audrey is fragile and complicated.
 Jerry helps Audrey cope in many ways, including lying with her in bed to help her sleep.
 But Audrey, upset and confused, takes out her grief at Brian's death on Jerry.
 She becomes angry when Jerry helps Dory overcome his fear of submerging his head in the pool; something Brian had tried to do for a few years.

 Eventually, Audrey demands that Jerry leave the house after he questions Audrey on her reaction to Harper playing hooky from school.
 This causes Jerry to relapse with heroin.
 Audrey and Neal rescue and rehabilitate Jerry, and he agrees to admit himself to a specialized clinic.
 At first Harper, who has come to love Jerry as much she did her father, is angry that he is leaving.
 But after he leaves her a heartfelt note she accepts that he is going.

 Jerry is still struggling with his addiction but seems to be well on his way to recovery.
 He leaves red flowers on Audrey's doorstep with a note that reads "Accept the good," a phrase which Jerry himself had told Brian, and that Brian had subsequently said to Audrey many times.